minasmz/Sentiment-Analysis-with-LSTM-in-Persian/README.md

 I have trained and have tested the code on my own dataset which have high accuracy near 93 percent.

 #### Thanks
-Thanks to Mr. @AminMozhgani for his devoted assistance through the project.
+Thanks to Mr. [AminMozhgani](https://github.com/AminMozhgani) for his devoted assistance through the project.